10 things to expect when losing weight

 1. You’ll see great results from the very start

-3. Your weight loss will probably vary from week to week
+3. Your weight loss will vary from week to week

-There’s no absolute rule about how much weight you’ll lose each week – partly because no two weeks are the same, but also because your body’s rate of weight loss can vary, and that’s normal.
+There’s no rule about how much weight you’ll lose each week.
+In fact it can range from gaining a few grams to losing up to 2kg – partly because no two weeks are the same, but also because your body’s rate of weight loss can vary, and that’s normal.
 The main thing to remember is that a loss is a loss.
-WW member Andrea Salmeron says: “Before WW, I always wanted to lose a lot of weight in a week and keep it off, but I now know a loss of half a kilo a week is gold if I just keep going.”
-WW Coach Abby Cox agrees.
+WW member Andrea says: “Before WW, I always wanted to lose a lot of weight in a week, but I now know a loss of half a kilo a week is gold if I just keep going.”
+WW Coach Abby agrees.
 “Body weight naturally fluctuates a little,’ she says.
 “Instead, go by how your clothes fit and how your body feels.”

 That’s where your weight loss stalls for a few weeks, even though you’re still following the program.
 Plateaus aren’t an inevitable part of weight loss, but they are common.
 Sometimes they happen if losing weight has lowered your metabolism, but research shows that most of the time plateaus occur when you drift off -track a little.
 WW member Anna Van Dyken lost 70kg over four years to reach her goal weight of 72kg, and experienced a 12-week plateau on her journey.
 “It was frustrating but with WW beside me, the idea of giving up never entered my head,” she says.

 Weight-loss success is about more than the number on the scales.
 At WW, we encourage members to focus on non-scales victories.
 They’re the small, everyday indicators that mark your new, healthier lifestyle, like having more energy or sleeping better.
-“Seeing results on the scales can be really motivating, but it’s important to remember that it’s not the only measure of success on a weight-loss journey,” says Dietitian and WW Program Developer, Nicole Stride.
+“Seeing results on the scales can be really motivating, but it’s important to remember that it’s not the only measure of success on a weight-loss journey,” says dietitian and WW's Member Retention Manager, Nicole Stride.
 “Acknowledging the success you’ve had off the scales can bring a new positive perspective to your journey and the progress you’ve made so far.
 This can really help you to stay motivated when you’re starting to feel down.”
-On a recent holiday, WW member Bec Rugers celebrated one of her non-scales victories.
+On a recent holiday, WW member Bec celebrated one of her non-scales victories.
 “I did a lot of water sports.
 Normally, I would’ve just been sitting on the beach, watching the kids in the water, so it felt great to get out there,” she says.

 Connect is our exclusive online community, which you can enjoy and benefit from as soon as you become a WW member.
 You can access Connect on the WW app or by logging into the WW website.
 It’s your chance to follow and be inspired by other members as well as sharing your own journey and experiences, because research proves that people who receive social support are more likely to lose weight.
 “It’s so important to have a support network around you that understands what you’re doing and can catch you if you fall,” says Bec.
 “And with Connect, you can also influence people without even realising you’re doing it.”

-“Anyone can succeed on the program if they follow it,” says WW member Jennifer Awburn, who lost 22kg in seven months.
+“Anyone can succeed on the program if they follow it,” says WW member Jennifer, who lost 22kg in seven months.
 “If you put in 100 per cent effort, you’ll get 100 per cent results.”
 Andrea agrees, “I love the program’s flexibility.
-I knew that as long as I stuck to my SmartPoints Budget, I was going to lose weight.
+I knew that as long as I stuck to my budget, I was going to lose weight.
 It’s that simple.”
+Take a look at our member success stories give you a motivation boost.

-9. You’ll discover how to maintain your weight loss
+9. You’ll learn how to maintain your weight loss

 As a WW member, the skills you’ll learn on your weight loss journey will set you up for long-term success.
 “I’ve maintained my weight for more than 24 years and learned that maintenance is about more than just food and activity – it’s about having the right mindset,” says Carol.
 “Always remember that you haven’t been on a diet – you’ve changed the way you live.
 Diets end, but a lifestyle lasts forever.”